 Pupils who arrive late and/or leave early also disrupt lessons, which can be embarrassing for the child and can in turn, encourage absence.
 It is also extremely disruptive for the rest of their class.
 School starts at 8.50 am & ends at 3.15 pm.

-If you are having problems getting you child to school or have any concerns about attendance please contact Mrs Mistry our attendance officer via the school office.
+If you are having problems getting you child to school or have any concerns about attendance please contact Mrs Reece via the school office.